prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 3. Service under paragraph  2(a) shall be effected at the following place:

   (a) where the party is a company or other legal person: at its statutory seat, central administration, principal place of business or at any place within the Contracting Member  States where the company or other legal person has a place of business;

    (b) where the party is an individual: at his usual or last known residence within the Contracting Member States.

 4. Rule 271.6  and 272 shall apply mutatis mutandis .

 5. Where a party is represented pursuant to Rule 8.1, the pleadings and other documents referred to in paragraph  1 shall be served on that representative.
 Paragraph 2 shall apply mutatis mutandis .

 ###### Rule 279 - Change of electronic address for service

-Where t he electronic address for service of a party changes, that party must give notice in writing of the change as soon as it has taken place to the  Registry and every other party  [Rule 6.3].
+Where the electronic address for service of a party changes, that party must give notice in writing of the change as soon as it has taken place to the  Registry and every other party [Rule 6.3].

 ### CHAPTER  3 - RIGHTS AND OBLIGATIONS OF REPRESENTATIVES